 GDP had significant and negative estimated coefficients for all six models, which was consistent with the EKC idea.
 Industrialization, measured through industry value added, was negatively associated with CO2 emissions for the entire sample and the middle and low-income countries.
-It was positively correlated with CO2 emission intensities for high-income countries (model three), but such effects became insignificant after controlling for trade, urban population and energy structure.
+It was positively correlated with CO2 emission intensities for high-income countries, but such effects were insignificant.
 These findings simply state that high-income countries are more industrialized.
-Industrial growth was positively associated with CO2 emission intensities for the entire sample and middle-low-income countries (models one, two, five and six), while its effect for high-income countries was negative, albeit insignificant.
-Thus, we could safely conclude that, ceteris paribus, industrial growth was positively associated with CO2 emission intensities for countries at a lower stage of economic development (middle and low-income countries), which was consistent with the EKC concept, although in contrast to findings from scholars such as Liu and Bae (2018) and Pata (2018).
+Industrial growth was positively associated with CO2 emission intensities for the entire sample and middle-low-income countries (models one, two, five and six), while a negative effect (model three) was recorded for high-income countries, albeit insignificant.
+Thus, we could conclude that, ceteris paribus, industrial growth was positively associated with CO2 emission intensities for countries at a lower stage of economic development (middle and low-income countries), which was consistent with the EKC concept.

-The growth rate of industry value added increased CO2 emission intensity for the entire sample and middle and low-income countries.
-Its effect for high-income countries was, however, negative and insignificant.
-These findings suggested that for middle and low- income countries, growth of industrialization increased their CO2 emission intensity, possibly reflecting movement of dirty industries from high-income countries to middle and low-income countries, which was then further entrenched by innovative efforts that boosted the productivity of those dirty industry.
+These findings on the growth rate of industry value added suggesting that, for middle and low-income countries, growth of industrialization increased their CO2 emission intensity, possibly reflecting movement of dirty industries from high-income countries to middle and low-income countries.
+Emission trajectories which was then further entrenched by innovative efforts that boosted the productivity of those dirty industry.
 These results also offered explanations for why, in relation to high-income countries, growth of industrial value added had no significant effect on CO2 emission intensity; those countries having shifted their dirty production to middle or low-income countries.
 Findings again compatible with H3.

 Trade diminished CO2 emissions for the entire sample and high-income countries, albeit insignificant for middle and low-income countries.
-This again was consistent with our previous analysis and H3, that high-income countries were transferring dirty production to middle and low-income countries, then receiving the production as imports thus circumventing the more stringent emission standards imposed by international agreements, such as the Kyoto Protocol, on developed nations.
+This again was consistent with our previous analysis and H3; high-income countries were transferring dirty production to middle and low-income countries, then receiving the production as imports, thus circumventing the more stringent emission standards imposed by international agreements, such as the Kyoto Protocol, on developed nations.
 Again, these conjectures are considered below.

 Urbanization, proxied by urban population as a percentage of total population, reduced CO2 emission intensity for the entire sample, but effects were positive for high-income countries and yet negative for middle and low-income states.
 Possibly implying that urbanization might initially diminish emissions, perhaps through provision of better energy efficient infrastructure, which might facilitate affordability of carbon emission reduction technology, and governmental regulatory compliance.
 Nevertheless, urbanization might subsequently raise emissions once higher lifestyle expectations generated greater consumption.
-Unsurprisingly, renewable electricity output (% of total electricity output) was associated with reductions in CO2 emission intensity across all three cohorts.
+Unsurprisingly, renewable energy consumption (% of total energy consumption) was associated with reductions in CO2 emission intensity across all three cohorts.

 We also conducted robustness checks by using GHG emissions per GDP as the explained variable instead of CO2 emissions.
-Note that GHG emissions per GDP is the World Bank’s Total GHG emissions (kt of CO2 equivalent) standardized by the size of GDP (constant 2015 billion US$), see table two and A1 for details.
-The robustness check results are summarized in table A2 in the appendix, clearly, all significant estimated coefficients for R&D expenditure are of the same sign as those in table four, thus the findings based GHG supports the earlier interpretations.
+Note that GHG emissions per GDP is the World Bank’s Total GHG emissions (kt of CO2 equivalent) standardized by the size of GDP (constant 2015 billion US$), see table 2 and A1 for details.
+The robustness check results are summarized in table A2 in the appendix, clearly, all significant estimated coefficients for R&D expenditure were of the same sign as those in table 4, thus the findings based on GHG supports the earlier interpretations.

 4.2 Pollution havens